saucelabs-training/automation-best-practices/testing-for-charity/my-react-app/docs/COMPONENT-TESTS.md

     })
 ```

-1. Make sure that you run `npm test` if it's not running already
+1. Run `npm test` in `testing-for-charity/my-react-app` if it's not running already
 2. Go to `src/__tests__/Exercise.test.js` and follow the instructions for `test('link has correct url'`
 3. Save and the test runs automatically